Khalid-hassa/Edtech-Course-Analysis/README.md

 6. Investigate the relationship between the availability of subtitles and the number of views for courses to determine how subtitle options may impact viewer engagement and accessibility.

+7. Identify the top three instructors for each category and subcategory based on ratings   to highlight educators who consistently deliver high-quality content and effectively engage learners so that they can be approached by your client to make content for them and make this visual as static.

+8. Examine the relationship between course duration and the number of views to understand how the length of a course may influence viewer engagement and preferences for each category and sub-category, if course duration has a month (in each month only 60 hours of content ) and for flexible schedules make the timing as 200 hours.

+9. In the context of recorded lectures, we need to investigate whether the variety of skills offered within each category and subcategory has a measurable impact on viewership